dfinance/bootstrap/README.md

 # dfinance testnet bootstrap

 If you're willing to try our testnet it's the right place to start.
-With this code you run your blockchain node in 4 steps.
+With this code you can run your first blockchain node in 4 steps.

 ## What you'll get